In this lesson on wayfinding, we will look at arrows on signage for when you are designing with navigation and wayfinding in mind!

 I have to be quite honest and admit that, until recently, I had not seen arrows on signage without tails.
 The thing about the wayfinding and signage design industry is that there’s always something new to see and, in this photo [point top right], it is really much harder than it should be to read the directions quickly.
 Make sure you include tails on the arrows!

 In wayfinding it is important to understand that creating new exciting designs is not the key.
-The key is designing signage (and including arrows) so that they can be understand by as many people as possible and without too much effort needed.
+The key is designing signage (and including arrows) so that they can be understood by as many people as possible and without too much effort needed.

 Key Point 6 – Consider grouping information